-WINTER RETREAT, January 13, 2018 ~ A Day of Mindfulness & Silent Meditation
+PAST EVENT: A Day of Mindfulness & Silent Meditation ~ January 13, 2018

-This second annual January retreat, on January 13 from 10am to 4pm, is an opportunity to settle one's self into the new year.
-As we gather to meditate together in silence for six hours of guided meditations, the llamas, ducks and chickens at Dawn Farm's Barn will again keep us company.
+This second annual January retreat, on January 13 from 10am to 4pm, was a wonderful opportunity to enter the new year.
+We meditated together in stillness and movement, allowing the mind to settle into serenity and equanimity.
+Although it was very cold outside, the llamas, goats, ducks and chickens at Dawn Farm's Barn again kept us company on short walking meditations outside.

 PAST EVENT: A Day of Learning with Ann Arbor Center for Mindfulness and Dr. Elisha Goldstein — “Imagine the Ripple Effects”